jameshughes89/cs101/site/topics/car-rental/car-rental.rst

         * Would you use constants?
 Where?

-For next class
+For Next Class
 ==============

-* Read `chapter 7 of the text <http://openbookproject.net/thinkcs/python/english3e/iteration.html>`_
+* Read `Chapter 7 of the text <http://openbookproject.net/thinkcs/python/english3e/iteration.html>`_